 Honestly, Cambodia was one of my favourite countries I visited.
 It’s steeped in culture and history and is simply stunning.
 The people are incredibly friendly and the food is delicious!
 It is of course home to the famous Angkor Wat and its surrounding Wat’s and some amazing beaches as well.
 Cambodia is an incredibly poor country though and its history is beyond devastating.
 If you don’t know about it (like I didn’t before I got there), it’s well worth doing some research on the Pol Pot Regime just so you can understand a bit about what these people have been through.

 THAILAND AND MALAYSIA

 This is where the route starts to jump around a bit.
 In actual fact, Malaysia was never on our itinerary but we had time to fit something else in, fancied a change and also had to get out of Thailand for a bit due to visa reasons (it only allows for 30 days at a time and we had longer than that until our flight left for Australia).
 I’m so glad this happened though as we had the perfect chance to throw ourselves into the city madness and also to chill out by the coast.
-In hindsight this was not the most ideal route, but these things happen!
+In hindsight, this was not an ideal route, but these things happen!

 Route: Bangkok, Phuket, Penang, Kuala Lumpur, Chiang Mai (by plane), Back to Bangkok

 Australia and New Zealand are simply amazing.
 They are the perfect combination of outdoors life, comfy cities and super friendly locals.
 Dare I say it, but they were also a welcoming westernised lifestyle; after 3 months of being asked ‘Tuk Tuk Lady?’ we kinda needed a break.
 Australia and New Zealand may have been the most expensive countries, but they are unmissable!
 These places are set up for campervanning, so I would definitely hire one and hit the road.